 When was the last time you felt hungry?
 Not peckish but raid-the-fridge ravenous.
 If you’ve been trying to lose weight or are following a calorie-controlled diet, you’ll know that feeling all too well.
 A little hunger is normal, but constant hunger will make you miserable and susceptible to unhealthy cravings.
 The following options will help you resist temptation and stop your stomach from rumbling.

 Nuts are notoriously dense in calories, but pistachios are much lower in fat and calories than their peers.
 A handful of pistachios contains about half the calories found in a handful of almonds.
 If you’re taking them as a snack, a handful is all you’ll need too.
 Pistachio nuts will silence hunger and supply your body with heart-healthy fats.

 Green veggies, as well as other non-starchy vegetables such as carrots, are unmatched for their low calorie and high satiety ratio.
 Foods that contain high levels of water, dietary fibre, and protein tend to be the most filling.
-Broccoli, cabbage, spinach and courgettes all score top marks: load up on these vegetable and bid goodbye to hunger.
+Broccoli, cabbage, spinach and courgettes all score top marks: load up on these vegetables and bid goodbye to hunger.